cejuliano/jcazet_regeneration_patterning/README.md

 Rscript ChromVar_Counts.R
 Rscript motif_clustering.R
 ```
 We then run the chromVAR analysis, focusing on motifs that change in accessibility in response to injury and how those motifs are affected by iCRT14.
 These scripts will generate the heatmap and individual accessibility plots used in the paper.
+The `chromVar_Untreated_Analysis.R` script will also perform an analysis to identify candidate regulators of injury-induced Wnt pathway component expression at 3hpa (presented in Figure 4).
+This part of the analysis integrates the chromVar results, the ATAC-seq and RNA-seq DGE results, and HOMER motif enrichment analyses.
 ```
 Rscript chromVar_Untreated_Analysis.R
 Rscript chromVar_icrt_Analysis.R